adamchristoph18/Freerium/README.md

 7. Now you can use the Demo User account, or create your own!

 8. To run the React App in development, checkout the [README](./react-app/README.md) inside the `react-app` directory.

+## Backend API Routes

+- Get All Questions
+- Get a Single Question
+- Update a Question
+- Delete a Question

+- Get All Answers
+- Update an Answer
+- Delete an Answer